 VT.
 LBR 7007-1.
-Amendments to Pleadings or Motions in Adversary Proceedings.
+AMENDMENTS TO PLEADINGS OR MOTIONS IN ADVERSARY PROCEEDINGS.

 A party who seeks to amend a pleading or motion filed in an adversary proceeding must attach both a clean copy and a redlined version of the proposed amended document to the filing, clearly designating all additions and deletions.
-Any amendment, whether filed as a matter of course or based on a motion to amend, must reproduce the entire pleading or motion as amended and may not merely incorporate prior filing by reference, except with leave of the Court.
+Any amendment, whether filed as a matter of course or based upon a motion to amend, must reproduce the entire pleading or motion as amended and may not merely incorporate prior filing by reference, except with leave of the Court.